In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Data and Event Selection

 \section{Data and Event Selection}

-For this study the calibration data using a $^{60}$Co radioactive source taken between Nov.
-2011 and April 2015 are used.
-The source is positioned between $z=-120$ and 120~cm in the target, where $(x,y,z)=(0,0,0)$ is the center of the target.
+In this study, the data taken between Nov.
+2011 and April 2015 with a $^{60}$Co radioactive source are used.
+The source is positioned between $(x,y,z)=(0,0,-120)$ and $(0,0,120)$~cm in the target.
+Here, $(0,0,0)$ represents the center of the target.
 Table~\ref{tab:data list} shows the dates of the data samples taken for this measurement.

-The event vertex was reconstructed for each event using the weighting method described in Ref.~\cite{hyunsookim2012}.
+The event vertex was reconstructed for each event using the weighting method described in~\cite{Kim:2012cuq}.
 Figure~\ref{fig:vertex 2d dist} shows the reconstructed event vertex distributions of a calibration data sample for the far detector.
-The event vertex distributions in $x$-$y$, $y$-$z$, and $z$-$x$ are fit with 2-D Gaussian functions simultaneously.
+The event vertex distributions in $x$-$y$, $y$-$z$, and $z$-$x$ are fit with 2-dimensional Gaussian functions simultaneously.

-For each event the vertex position ($x$, $y$, $z$) is measured and the events satisfying the following condition are used:
+The event selection criterion used is based on the reconstructed vertex position of each event, denoted by ($x$, $y$, $z$).
+Only events that satisfy the following condition are used for the analysis:

-Here $(\bar{x},\bar{y},\bar{z})$ and ($\sigma_x$, $\sigma_y$, $\sigma_z$) are the means and widths, respectively, of the 2-D Gaussian from the best fits.
-This event vertex requirement ensures that the event occurred at the desired vertex position and removes most of background events.
+where $(\bar{x},\bar{y},\bar{z})$ and ($\sigma_x$, $\sigma_y$, $\sigma_z$) are the means and widths, respectively, of the fits.
+This event vertex criterion ensures that the event occurred at the desired vertex position and removes most of background events.
 No other event selection requirement is used.